urbit/docs/userspace/tudumvc/earth-to-mars-comms.md

 >   "Added task 'We did it, reddit!' at 4"
 ~nus:dojo>
 ```
 This is not good - you are not a Redditor.
-You'll need to parse these incoming pokes and make the task that is added reflect the input from the user in TodoMVC, and not just some default value.
-Recall that you set the Reddit default behavior in /mar way back in [our lesson on agent supported hosting](@/docs/userspace/tudumvc/agent-supported-hosting.md).
-Let's return to /mar and correct that:
+We have yet to write code to parse these incoming pokes and add tasks according to input from the user in TodoMVC, and not just some default value.
+Tthe Reddit default behavior in /mar way back in [the chapter on agent supported hosting](@/docs/userspace/tudumvc/agent-supported-hosting.md).

+JSON interpretation can be added in the /mar file:

-#### `/mar/tudumvc/action.hoon` and JSON Parsing Introduction {#lesson-JSON-parsing}
+#### `/mar/tudumvc/action.hoon` and JSON Parsing Introduction {#JSON-parsing}
-In the prior lesson's homework, we asked that you take a look at the available structures of [JSON in Hoon](https://github.com/urbit/urbit/blob/6bcbbf8f1a4756c195a324efcf9515b6f288f700/pkg/arvo/sys/lull.hoon#L40), found in `lull.hoon`, as well as the JSON parser [`++  dejs`](https://github.com/urbit/urbit/blob/6bcbbf8f1a4756c195a324efcf9515b6f288f700/pkg/arvo/sys/zuse.hoon#L3317) in `zuse.hoon`.
-We're going to need that information now, so make sure review if you're feeling foggy on it.
+Before reading this section, if you haven't yet, we suggest reviewing forming [JSON in Hoon](https://github.com/urbit/urbit/blob/6bcbbf8f1a4756c195a324efcf9515b6f288f700/pkg/arvo/sys/lull.hoon#L40), found in `lull.hoon`, as well as the JSON parser [`++  dejs`](https://github.com/urbit/urbit/blob/6bcbbf8f1a4756c195a324efcf9515b6f288f700/pkg/arvo/sys/zuse.hoon#L3317) in `zuse.hoon`.

 ##### Available JSON Structures
 You might want to have a more in-depth lesson on JSON parsing, which you can find [here](@/docs/userspace/tudumvc/breakout-lessons/more-on-JSON-parsing.md).
-The main guide will give you just what you need for this purpose.
+This part of the tutorial will give you just what you need for this purpose.
 ```hoon
 +$  json                                                ::  normal json value
   $@  ~                                                 ::  null